List of book-burning incidents: Books that offended Qianlong Emperor

-China's Qianlong Emperor (1711–1799) embarked on an ambitious program – the Siku Quanshu, largest compilation of books in Chinese history (possibly in human history in general).
+China's Qianlong Emperor (1711–1799) embarked on an ambitious program – the Complete Library of the Four Treasuries (or Siku Quanshu), largest compilation of books in Chinese history (possibly in human history in general).
 The enterprise included, however, also the systematic banning and burning of books considered "unfitting" to be included – especially those critical, even by subtle hints, of the ruling Qing dynasty.
 During this Emperor's nearly sixty years on the throne, the destruction of about 3000 "evil" titles (books, poems, and plays) was decreed, the number of individual copies confiscated and destroyed is variously estimated at tens of thousands or even hundreds of thousands.
 As well as systematically destroying the written works, 53 authors of such works were executed, in some cases by lingering torture or along with their family members.
 A famous earlier Chinese encyclopedia, Tiangong Kaiwu (天工開物) was included among the works banned and destroyed at this time, and was long considered to be lost forever – but some original copies were discovered, preserved intact, in Japan.
-The Qianlong Emperor's own masterpiece – the Siku Quanshu, produced only in seven hand-written copies – was itself the target of later book burnings: the copies kept in Zhenjiang and Yangzhou were destroyed during the Taiping Rebellion, and in 1860, during the Second Opium War an Anglo-French expedition force burned most of the copy kept at Beijing's Old Summer Palace.
+The Qianlong Emperor's own masterpiece – the Complete Library of the Four Treasuries, produced only in seven hand-written copies – was itself the target of later book burnings: the copies kept in Zhenjiang and Yangzhou were destroyed during the Taiping Rebellion, and in 1860, during the Second Opium War an Anglo-French expedition force burned most of the copy kept at Beijing's Old Summer Palace.
 The four remaining copies, though suffering some damage during World War II, are still preserved at four Chinese museums and libraries.